VIPnytt/RobotsTxtParser/docs/sql/cache.md

 # Robots.txt Cache
 Caching the `robots.txt` files to the SQL server, greatly improves performance, avoids spamming of the remote host and any unnecessary network lag or timeouts is avoided.

+It's common practice to cache the `robots.txt` for up to 24 hours.

 #### Shared-setup compatible
-__Tip:__ Multiple crawlers may with benefits share the same database/host.
+Multiple crawlers may with benefits share the same database/host.

 ### Requirements:
 - MySQL